jmaurelli/ai-workflow-system/dev_workflow/lean-workflow/process-tasks.md

 5. **Integration & Validation**
    - Execute full workflows across environments to verify performance, accessibility, and stability.

+### Context-Aware Implementation Strategy
+- **Start with Executive Context**: Use distilled context to make immediate implementation decisions
+- **Load context as needed**: Only reference detailed documents when task context is insufficient
+- **Efficient context usage**:
+  - Use task-embedded context for 80% of implementation decisions
+  - Load specific requirement sections only for complex edge cases
+  - Reference design decisions only when implementation approach is unclear
+  - Access learning materials only when encountering new patterns

 ### MVP TDD-Lite Enforcement
 - For each change set/parent task, you MUST:
   - Author a failing smoke test first (targeting acceptance criteria or key flow).
   - Implement the minimal code to pass (keep scope tight to the test).
   - Refactor immediately after passing (naming, duplication, simplicity).
+- **Apply context efficiently**:
+  - Use performance budgets from Executive Context in test assertions
+  - Follow security baseline patterns without re-reading SRS
+  - Apply component strategy from task context for integration
 - Scope remains MVP-level: smoke tests only, not full unit/integration breadth.

 ### Success Metrics